Clearlingo Editing and Proofreading

 Plurals

-Despite what you often see on signs around town, abbreviations form the plural in the same way as words – by adding an s.
+Despite what you often see on signs around town, make the plural of abbreviations in the same way as for words – by adding an s.

 DVDs